 According to an online survey, just five percent of the British public list food production and intensive farming as the biggest cause of environmental concerns, the company found.

-This is despite recent reports blaming animal agriculture for being responsible for a staggering 87 percent of greenhouse gas emissions.
+This is despite a report by The United Nations’ Food and Agriculture Organizations (FAO) that lists animal agriculture for being responsible for 14.9 percent of greenhouse gas emissions.

 Biodiversity and climate change

 Whilst the survey found most people had an understanding of climate change, global warming, and deforestation – many were unaware of biodiversity.